dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 # Decision Making Process
 [power]: #power

-There exists a Protocol Working Group (WG) which makes DEP status decisions.
+There exists a [Protocol Working Group (WG)][wg] which makes DEP status decisions.
 Membership is based on unanimous consensus invidation by the existing WG.
 WG members can resign at and time, or be ejected by unanimous (by organization) decision by the other WG members.
 Members are expected to commit to active participation for 6 month windows.
 The WG is expected to respect the needs and desires of the community as a whole.

 For Draft status, at leat one WG member must review the entire proposal in detail, give feedback, and give informed approval.
 If no review takes place in